How Do You Eliminate IBS, SIBO, and Gut Issues?

 You see, IBS is not a disease.
 It is a label we put on a set of symptoms.
 Here's the thing -

 There is a lot more knowledge now about how microbes, the immune system, the nervous system, and food, all play a role in IBS.
-We have enough knowledge that treating IBS using tools to modulate all of these things should be mainstream.
+We have enough knowledge that treating IBS and SIBO using tools to modulate all of these things should be mainstream.
 But It can take a long time for medical practice to change in response to new information.

 Luckily, there are doctors to help.